talorlik/ldap-2fa-on-k8s/application/README.md

 **Ingress Annotation Strategy:**

-- Leader Ingress (lowest `group.order`) contains all group-wide ALB configuration:
+- IngressClassParams (cluster-wide) contains:
+  - `scheme`: internet-facing or internal
+  - `ipAddressType`: ipv4 or dualstack
-  - `load-balancer-name`: AWS ALB name
+  - `group.name`: ALB group name for grouping multiple Ingresses
-  - `certificate-arn`: ACM certificate ARN
+  - `certificateARNs`: ACM certificate ARNs for TLS termination
+- Ingress annotations (per-Ingress) contain:
+  - `load-balancer-name`: AWS ALB name (max 32 characters)
+  - `target-type`: IP or instance
+  - `listen-ports`: HTTP/HTTPS ports
   - `ssl-redirect`: HTTPS redirect
-  - `ssl-policy`: TLS policy
-  - `listen-ports`: HTTP/HTTPS ports
-  - `target-type`: IP or instance
-- Secondary Ingresses only need `group.name` and `group.order` - all other settings are inherited from the leader
-- Cluster-wide defaults (`scheme`, `ipAddressType`) are inherited from IngressClassParams
+- Note: `group.name` and `certificate-arn` are configured in IngressClassParams, not in Ingress annotations

 The actual ALB is created automatically by EKS Auto Mode when the Helm chart creates Ingress resources that reference the IngressClass.